Headache & Pain

 Risk factors include:

-How are cerebral aneurysms diagnosed?
+How are cerebral aneurysms diagnosed and treated?

+Diagnosing cerebral aneurysms.
 Most cerebral aneurysms go unnoticed until they rupture or are detected during medical imaging tests for another condition.

 If you have experienced a severe headache or have any other symptoms related to a ruptured aneurysm your doctor will order tests to determine if blood has leaked into the space between the skull bone and brain.